Ellen Daly, BACP Accredited Counsellor

 In addition to these qualifications, I regularly attend specialist training courses, workshops, and conferences, as part of my continuing professional development.

 Prior to becoming a Counsellor I was in teaching and later taught counselling on a part-time basis.
-Since qualifying as a Counsellor, I have built up my private practice and also worked in a variety of settings, including NHS, Education, Business and the Voluntary Sector.
-I currently counsel staff in Education and the NHS, as well as seeing private clients in my practice, based on the outskirts of Standish, near the M6.
+Since qualifying as a Counsellor, I have run my private practice and also worked in a variety of settings, including NHS and the Voluntary Sector.
+My practice is based on the outskirts of Standish, near the M6, where I see my private clients, as well as staff who work for the NHS and in Education.

 I am a Registered and Accredited member of the British Association of Counselling and Psychotherapy and adhere to their code of conduct and ethics.